tkurz/nodekeeper/README.md

 ##NodeListener

 NodeKeeper allows to add listeners to pathPatterns, so you can handle CRUD events on that nodes.
-The listener must implement the interface NodeListener:
+The listener must extend the abstract class NodeListener:

     public abstract void onNodeCreated(Node<T> node) throws InterruptedException, NodeKeeperException;
     public abstract void onNodeUpdated(Node<T> node) throws InterruptedException, NodeKeeperException;